GovTechSG/CFT-Docs/firewall-clearance.md

 ![firewall-clearances](assets/firewall-clearances.png)
 -->

-Tenants may need to allow or **whitelist CFT IPs on your tenant/agency firewalls**.
+**Important:** To enable CFT connectivity, please ensure these IPs are whitelisted in your agency's firewall configuration.

 ![firewall-clearances](assets/firewall-clearances.png)

-This list provides the CFT IPs that require firewall clearance in your agency's network environment.

-Note: This list corresponds to the diagram shown above.
+*Note: The IP addresses listed correspond to the components shown in the architecture diagram above.*

 |  | Internet | Intranet |
 |-------------|----------|-----------|